3letteragency/astra-ksp/README.md

         -   Non-interactive steamcmd
         -   Missing some 32bit libs by default
         -   2fa?
-        -   `~Otherwise, seems to work just fine then directly launch with the binary installed in ~/.steam/...~`
+        -   <del>Otherwise, seems to work just fine then directly launch with the binary installed in ~/.steam/&#x2026;</del>
-        -   `~As an alternative should we run into unfixable issues w/ steam, direct download from Squad and hosting that in a private s3 should be fine.~`
+        -   <del>As an alternative should we run into unfixable issues w/ steam, direct download from Squad and hosting that in a private s3 should be fine.</del>
         -   No Steam DRM on KSP, should be able to move this around/host in S3 however I need.
 No direct DL necessary, and should negate the need for steamcmd in the Game Packer build.
     -   [ ] KSP Installed
     -   [ ] Mods installed